Best Survival Food: Sardines Vs Peanut Butter

 People today are thinking in ways they have not needed to for a long time.
 There are many "negative" situations from local to international that could disrupt your access to food and water for a time.
 Do you have an emergency plan?

-This article talks about two packaged foods for an emergency kit - Canned Sardines and Peanut Butter packets.
+This article talks about two readily available and inexpensive packaged foods for your emergency kit - Canned Sardines and Peanut Butter packets.
 The information will help you decide if sardines or peanut butter is better for you in terms of nutrition, convenience and cost.

 Who needs Survival Food?